Joint Presidential Escort Rehearsal

-Service members of the Joint Presidential Escort rehearse for the 58th Presidential Inauguration on Joint Base Meyer-Henderson Hall, Va., Jan.
+U.S. Marine Corps Lance Cpl.
+Cristian Ricardo, combat photographer, documents the rehearsal of the Joint Presidential Escort for the 58th Presidential Inauguration on Joint Base Meyer-Henderson Hall, Va., Jan.
 12, 2017.
 More than 5,000 service members are providing military ceremonial support for the 58th Presidential Inauguration, a time honored tradition that dates back to 1789 when George Washington was escorted to Federal Hall in New York City to be sworn in as the first commander in chief.
-(DoD video by U.S. Army Spc.
-Daymeon Evans)
+(DoD photo by U.S. Marine Corps Lance Cpl.
+Micha Pierce)

 |Date Taken: